Home / Cheltenham Festival Tips 2027: Expert Cheltenham Tips / Cheltenham Festival Day 1 Tips / National Hunt Chase Betting Tips – Expert Predictions

 Speaking of famous trainers, there are a number who have won this before…as jockeys.
 Ian Balding, Michael Dickinson, Robert Alner, Mouse Morris and Willie Mullins have all won this since the 1960s, the last-named doing so twice for his father Paddy in 1982 and 1984.

 There have been some sensational rides in this race in the past, but probably none more so than in 2002.
 J T McNamara deserves to be remembered for his astonishing effort to get the recalcitrant Ruth Dubh to win, despite almost always seeming to hate being in front.
-While professionals are not allowed, that has not stopped there being memorable moments in the saddle.
+While professionals had not been allowed up until last year, that has not stopped there being memorable moments in the saddle.

 Winners since 2000